DEPARTMENT OF BUDGET & MANAGEMENT

 State personnel policies, health care benefit programs for State employees and retirees, and flexible spending accounts for State employees are administered by the Office.
 Moreover, the Office is responsible for salary administration and classification, recruitment and examination, and employee relations.
 Further, it provides centralized support to agencies for the Statewide Personnel System.

-Under the Office are seven main divisions: Classification and Salary; Employee Benefits; Employee Relations; Medical Services; Personnel Services; Recruitment and Examination; and Shared Services.
+Under the Office are six main divisions: Classification and Salary; Employee Benefits; Employee Relations; Personnel Services; Recruitment and Examination; and Shared Services.
+The Office also oversees the Legislative Affairs and Special Projects Unit.

 CLASSIFICATION & SALARY DIVISION